plokhotnyuk/jsoniter-scala/README.md

 sbt clean 'jsoniter-scala-benchmark/jmh:run -prof perfasm -wi 10 -i 10 -p size=128 BigIntReading.jsoniterScala'
 ```

-More info about extras, options and ability to generate flame graphs see in [Sbt-JMH docs](https://github.com/ktoso/sbt-jmh)
+More info about extras, options, and ability to generate flame graphs see in [Sbt-JMH docs](https://github.com/ktoso/sbt-jmh)

 Other benchmarks with results for jsoniter-scala:
-- [comparison](https://github.com/sirthias/borer/pull/30) with other JSON parser for Scala mostly on samples from real APIs
+- [comparison](https://github.com/sirthias/borer/pull/30) with other JSON parsers for Scala mostly on samples from real
+  APIs, but with mapping to simple types only like strings and primitives and results for GraalVM EE Java8 only
 - [comparison](https://github.com/dkomanov/scala-serialization/pull/8) with best binary parsers and serializers for Scala
 - [comparison](https://github.com/saint1991/serialization-benchmark) with different binary and text serializers for Scala
 - [comparison](https://github.com/tkrs/json-bench) with JSON serializers for Scala on synthetic samples